-2019 saw the publication of three substantial 'science for policy' documents by EASAC: a report on the decarbonisation of transport, a report on climate change and health, and a statement (together with FEAM) on traditional Chinese medicine.
+2019 saw the publication of three substantial 'science for policy' documents by EASAC: a report on the decarbonisation of transport, a report on climate change and health, and a ence for policy' in Europe, with a particular focus on policy makers and opinion formers in the institutions of the European Union (EU).
+The EU is the dominant political body in Europe, of key statement (together with FEAM) on traditional Chinese medicine.
 Furthermore, EASAC delivered crucial follow-up work to science-based advice delivered in previous years, in particular based on the 'Food and Nutrition Security and Agriculture' and 'Forest Bioenergy' projects.
 As well as the reports, nine articles were published in various high-impact journals such as The Lancet and Nature.
 Beyond this, EASAC held its usual two General Assemblies (Council) and four Presidium (Bureau) meetings per year, as well as five meetings of its three Steering Panels, and six working group meetings of three different projects.
 Last but not least, EASAC supported the planning for the World Science Forum (held in Budapest, Hungary, in November 2019) and contributed five scientific sessions.